 Here is where the plot thickens.
 The order is signed by "Claud D. Neilson, retired circuit judge, assigned by the Alabama Supreme Court."
 But is that Neilson's handwriting or did someone else fill in the blanks?
 We have no way of knowing.
 But we do know that Neilson is based in Demopolis, quite a way from Shelby County, so it might be expeditious for someone to forge the judge's signature.

 Aside from the signature, here is perhaps the most disturbing part: If Riley's lawyers prepared the contempt order, a reasonable person might figure they also wrote the preliminary injunction.
 Court documents in the case, which you aren't supposed to see, show that a hearing on the injunction was held on September 30, the day after we were "served" with court papers during an unlawful traffic stop by Shelby County deputy Mike DeHart.

 On October 1, apparently less than 24 hours after the hearing, Neilson issued a four-page order, granting Riley's Petition for a preliminary injunction.
 The heavily footnoted document includes references to roughly 15 court cases.
-(See the document here.)
+(See the document here; it also is embedded at the end of this post.)
 What are the chances that a circuit judge could, or would, prepare such a document and have it issued in less than 24 hours?
 The answer that forms in my mind is "slim and none."

 The preliminary injunction, like the contempt order, was prepared in advance, almost certainly by Rob Riley's law office.
 To top it off, the preliminary injunction is filled with citations to law that are inaccurate, off point, bogus, or some combination of all three.
 (More on that in an upcoming post.)